LOCATION

 Donavan Inn, April of 2004

-Roy and Inez Barnett, owners of the Donavan Lakes Fishing Club and
+Roy and Inez Barnett, owners and managers of the Donavan Lakes Fishing Club and

 Donavan Inn